The Fog (2005 film): Plot

 The next day, Nick's Uncle Hank telephones him about the disappearance of his boat.
 Nick and Elizabeth sail out and find the vessel and the three corpses.
 Elizabeth goes into the hold and finds Spooner alive in a freezer.
 They return to the island where Mayor Tom Malone – Father Malone's father – suspects Spooner of the murders.
 In the morgue, Sean's corpse briefly rises up and accosts Elizabeth.
 At the library, Elizabeth researches the scales symbol seen on the watch's hallmark.
 It represented an old trading colony north of Antonio Island, which generated substantial wealth through intercontinental trade but was abandoned due to a leprosy outbreak.
 At the docks, Elizabeth finds the buried journal of Patrick Malone from 1871.
 She and Nick learn the story of the Elizabeth Dane and realize the founders built the town with the fortune they had stolen from the ship, but kept this secret from their families and the townsfolk.

 The ghosts of the Elizabeth Dane seek revenge against Antonio Island's residents for the past crimes of its founding fathers.
-After killing Dan at the weather station, they pursue Stevie's son Andy and his Aunt Connie at home.
+After killing Machen on the beach and Dan at the weather station, they pursue Stevie's son Andy and his Aunt Connie at home.
 Connie is killed, but Nick and Elizabeth rescue Andy.
 In her car, Stevie is also attacked, but she escapes.
-They travel to the Town Hall where they discover the founding father’s crimes against the people on the Elizabeth Dane.
+They travel to the Town Hall where they discover the founding father's crimes against the people on the Elizabeth Dane.

 The spirits attack the hall, and kill Hank Castle, Kathy Williams, and the Malones.
-The ghost of Blake then seeks Elizabeth.
+The ghost of Blake then sees Elizabeth.
 Despite being a descendant of David Williams, Elizabeth is the reincarnation of Blake's wife and was one of her ancestor's victims, hence her mysterious dreams about the Elizabeth Dane.
-Blake kisses Elizabeth, she transforms into a spirit and disappears as Nick watches helplessly.
+Blake kisses Elizabeth, who transforms into a spirit and disappears as Nick watches helplessly.
 The next day, the survivors try to cope with their traumatic experiences and the truth about their ancestors.
 As Stevie reflects on the night's events with her listeners, Nick throws Patrick Malone's journal into the sea.